DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-fixed-columns.md

 # TableFixedColumns Plugin Reference

-A plugin that enables you to fix columns at the left and right sides of the grid.
+A plugin that enables you to fix columns to the left and right sides of the grid.

 ## Import